Target species

 Adverse reactions

-A mean transient increase in body temperature of 1.5 °C, in some pigs up to 3 °C, which could lead to an abortion, can generally be measured on the day of vaccination or the following day.
-Reduced activity and lack of appetite on the day of vaccination very commonly occurs and/or a transient swelling (max diameter: 10 cm) for up to two weeks may arise at the site of injection.
-In very rare cases other immediate hypersensitivity reactions, e.g. vomiting, dyspnoea and shock may occur.
+1. Transient; mean increase of 1.5 °C, in some pigs up to 3 °C, could lead to an abortion, and can generally be measured on the day of vaccination or the following day.

 Use during pregnancy, lactation or lay